 Boys wool swimsuits – with genuine moth holes.

 Learn about local English Bay legend, and Vancouver's first official lifeguard, Joe Fortes.
-He taught Roedde grandsaughter Gwen to swim, and she later became BC's first female lifeguard in 1934.
+He taught the Roedde granddaughters Gwen and Kay to swim, and Kay later became BC's first female lifeguard in 1934.

 Amusements enjoyed by children in the era, including games and books from the time.